from the beginning..

 The School Until 2006

-The present school was built on this land and opened in 1965 to include a Junior Secondary with over 200 pupils.
+The third school was built on this land [mentioned above] and opened in 1965 to include a Junior Secondary with over 200 pupils.

 Since 1971 it has been the Denholm Primary School.
 The building on Sunnyside was used as the school canteen until 1983 when it was adapted to become the present Village Hall.

-On Wednesday 19th April Primary School suffered major damage as a result of a fire which started in the school's playgroup.
+On Wednesday 19th April 2006 the Primary School suffered major damage as a result of a fire which started in the school's playgroup.

 The fire quickly spread to the gym hall, then continued its journey of devastation to three of classrooms before the fire brigade were able to bring it to a halt.